adibender/elra-biostats/README.md

 Rerunning the analysis involves 4 steps:

 1. Preprocess raw data and create data in piece-wise exponential format
-2. Estimate models (main and sensitivity)
+2. Estimate models (main and sensitivity) + run alternative models with cumulative measures of nutrition (added at review stage)
 3. Rerun simulation analysis
+    - Simulation Part B is independent of the application and could be run "in a vacuum"
     - For Simulation Part A the previous two steps are necessary
-    - Simulation Part B is indipendent of the application and could be run "in a vacuum"
 4. Recreate Graphs and Tables used in the publication (assumes that all previous steps ran without errors)